Advancing Young Women in STEM

 The purpose of the guidelines is to offer promising practices for out-of-school time (OST) programs to recruit, engage and inspire more girls in STEM.
 The Guidelines are designed for leaders, practitioners, families, community partners, and volunteers working with girls in OST programs across New Mexico and nationally.
 Coming together to create a shared framework opens the doors for new ways to work together, develop training, and build new supports for the OST field to accelerate STEM change in our communities.

-AYWSTEM Scholarship
+AYWiSTEM Scholarship

-It is vitally important that diversity of perspectives and ideas are actively encouraged in the STEM disciplines and the Advancing Young Women in STEM scholarship is one small way we can support an underrepresented group, women, in science, technology, engineering and mathematics (STEM) at this critical moment in history.
+It is vitally important that diversity of perspectives and ideas are actively encouraged in the STEM disciplines, and the Advancing Young Women in STEM Scholarship is one small way we can support an underrepresented group, women, in science, technology, engineering and mathematics (STEM) at this critical moment in history.

 Applicants for the Scholarships Must Be: